-Indigenous health assessments are important for finding health issues, however, improving health outcomes also requires appropriate follow-up of any issues identified during a health check10.
-Based on needs identified during a health check, Aboriginal and Torres Strait Islander people can access Indigenous-specific follow up services - from allied health workers, general practice nurses or Aboriginal and Torres Strait Islander health practitioners (MBS item 10987, 81300-81360)
+Indigenous health assessments are important for early detection of health concerns, however, improving health outcomes also requires appropriate follow-up of any issues identified during a health check.
+Based on needs identified during a health check, Aboriginal and Torres Strait Islander people can access Indigenous-specific follow up services from allied health workers, general practice nurses or Aboriginal and Torres Strait Islander health practitioners (MBS items 10987, 81300-81360)

-Indigenous Australians may receive follow up care through other MBS items that are also available to non-Indigenous patients.
-As can be seen below, the rate of Indigenous-specific health check patients who received a follow-up service in the 12 months following their health check on the Gold Coast was above the national rate while below the Queensland rate.
+Indigenous Australians may also receive follow up care through other MBS items that are also available to non-Indigenous patients.
+As can be seen below, the rate of Indigenous-specific health check patients who received a follow-up service in the 12 months following their health check on the Gold Coast was above both the national rate and Queensland rate.